K3monn/shot-drift/README.md

 Why I'm building this

-I don't actually log my espresso shots right now. henever I make a shot and think, “why does this taste sour today?”, I usually just move on and forget about it.
+Whenever I make a shot and think, “why does this taste sour today?”, I usually just move on and forget about it.

 I wanted to change that, but instead of making another basic notes app, I thought it would be more interesting to build something that could actually look at my past shots and find patterns.